Milan Cathedral: Borromeo

-17th century
+17th and 18th centuries

-At the beginning of the 17th century Federico Borromeo had the foundations of the new façade laid by Francesco Maria Richini and Fabio Mangone.
+At the beginning of the 17th century, Federico Borromeo had the foundations of the new façade laid by Francesco Maria Richini and Fabio Mangone.
 Work continued until 1638 with the construction of five portals and two middle windows.
 In 1649, however, the new chief architect Carlo Buzzi introduced a striking revolution: the façade was to revert to the original Gothic style, including the already finished details within big Gothic pilasters and two giant belfries.
 Other designs were provided by, among others, Filippo Juvarra (1733) and Luigi Vanvitelli (1745), but all remained unapplied.
 In 1682 the façade of Santa Maria Maggiore was demolished and the cathedral's roof covering was completed.

-In 1762 one of the main features of the cathedral, the Madonnina's spire, was erected at the dizzying height of 108.5 m.
+In 1762, one of the main features of the cathedral, the Madonnina's spire, was erected at the dizzying height of 108.5 m.
 The spire was designed by Carlo Pellicani and sports at the top a famous polychrome Madonnina statue, designed by Giuseppe Perego that befits the stature of the cathedral.
 Given Milan's notoriously damp and foggy climate, the Milanese consider it a fair-weather day when the Madonnina is visible from a distance, as it is so often covered by mist.